 Merging mzTab files

-All sections of an mzTab file were designed that they can easily be merged by simply concatenating the information.
-When merging mzTab files the rows of every section should be concatenated.
-For the table-based sections (proteins, peptides, and small molecules) the header row MUST only be reported once at the top of the section.
-Custom columns MUST NOT be included in merged files unless it was made sure that these columns report identical information.
+A simple merge of different mzTab files (for example arising from different technical replicates) is not explicitly supported without specialised software (or careful manual alignment of results into valid columns), since the Protein, Peptide and SmallMolecule sections are intended for reporting results that have been “aligned” across replicates.
+The alignment process ensures that the data reported in each column refers to the same identified entity i.e. in the Protein section – the protein accession and the ambiguity members; in the Peptide section – a Peptide “Feature” of a given m/z, charge and modification state, and in the SmallMolecule section – a molecule with a given m/z, charge and molecular formula.
+For the PSM section, merging is relatively straightforward, so long as the spectra_ref attributes contain the correct identifier of the ms_file analysed and reported in the metadata section.

+For identification-only results, it is expected that search engine results for each replicate may initially be reported in separate mzTab files, but software will be made available to assist in the merge/alignment of replicates into a single mzTab file for example suitable for database submission or for spectral count analysis.

 Adding optional columns

-Additional columns can be added to the end of rows in all the table-based sections (protein, peptide, and small molecule).
-These column headers MUST start with the prefix “opt_”.
+Additional columns MAY be added to the end of rows in all the table-based sections (protein, peptide, PSM and small molecule).
+These column headers MUST start with the prefix “opt_” followed by the identifier of the object they reference: assay, study variable, MS file or “global” (if the value relates to all replicates).
 Column names MUST only contain the following characters: ‘A’-‘Z’, ‘a’-‘z’, ‘0’-‘9’, ‘_’, ‘-’, ‘[’, ‘]’, and ‘:’.
+CV parameter accessions MAY be used for optional columns following the format: opt_{OBJECT_ID}_cv_{accession}_{parameter name}.
+Spaces within the parameter’s name MUST be replaced by ‘_’.

 The information stored within an optional column is completely up to the resource that generates the file.
 It MUST not be assumed that optional columns having the same name in different mzTab files contain the same type of information.
-CV parameter accessions MAY be used as optional column names according to the following convention: opt_cv_{accession}_{parameter name}.
+CV parameter accessions MAY be used as optional column names according to the following convention: opt_{OBJECT_ID}_cv_{accession}_{parameter name}.
 Spaces within the parameter’s name MUST be replaced by ‘_’.

-COM Example showing how emPAI values are reported in an additional column using
+COM Example showing how emPAI values are reported in an additional column from MS file 1 using

 COM MS CV parameter “emPAI value” (MS:1001905)